ibm-cloud-docs/containers/kubernetes-service-cli.md

 Disable the managed Knative add-on to remove the Knative serverless framework from the cluster.
 {: shortdesc}

+As of 18 November 2020 the Knative managed add-on is deprecated.
+On 18 December 2020 the add-on becomes unsupported and can no longer be installed, and on 18 January 2021 the add-on is automatically uninstalled from all clusters.
+If you use the Knative add-on, consider migrating to the [Knative open source project](https://knative.dev/docs/install/){: external} or to [{{site.data.keyword.codeenginefull}}](/docs/codeengine?topic=codeengine-getting-started), which includes Knative's open-source capabilities.
+{: deprecated}

 ```
 ibmcloud ks cluster addon disable knative --cluster CLUSTER [-f]
 ```